 A Brookings study revealed that immigrants were 30% more likely to form a new business than a U.S. born citizen, which is good news for Dayton, whose population has been declining since the 1970's and unemployment rate is 8.3% as of September of 2012 according to the U.S. Bureau of Labor Statistics.

 City Manager Riordan emphasizes that immigrant is not synonymous with illegal.
 He says the good people of Dayton didn't have that kind of attitude and he said that it was the people outside of Wyoming and Montana that were telling the city what to do, and Riordan's attitude was, "Eh, that's not your business."
 Riordan said the real thrust of the plan focuses on legal immigrants.

 Cities such as Tucson, Arizona, and Salt Lake City, Utah are following in Dayton's footsteps, making it official policy to welcome immigrants and to help them feel at home in their neck of the woods.

-If you need assistance with an immigration, naturalization or deportation matter, we urge you to contact an Ohio immigration attorney from Robert Brown LLC.
+If you need assistance with an immigration, naturalization or deportation matter, we urge you to contact an Ohio immigration attorney from Brown Immigration Law.
 With over 50 years of collective immigration law experience, our attorneys have the knowledge and experience to handle your legal immigration matter.
 Our lead attorney Robert Brown spent decades working in the former Immigration and Naturalization Service as a Special Agent and then as a Deputy Chief of Investigations at the INS offices in Washington D.C. until he reached the level of an INS District Director in Cleveland.
 Attorneys Rishi Oza and Alexsandar Cuic have been included in Ohio's selection of Rising Stars® by Super Lawyers® magazine, an achievement that no more than 2.5% of attorneys in the state obtain.